davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 The beauty of startups is twofold in my mind: you get to work with great people and you are forced to wear many hats.
 A few of those great people are folks who I deeply respect and admire, who have all gone onto greater things:

 - [Kevin Pierce](https://www.linkedin.com/in/kevpie/) was the person who got me into software development as a career in the first place and graciously spent time mentoring me at coffee-shops in Saskatoon, SK, answering all of my questions and helping me connect the dots when all I really knew was web frontend tech.
-- [Shawn Rusaw](https://www.linkedin.com/in/shawnrusaw/) introduced me to the idea of expressing workflows and logic via finite state machines (FSMs) through work on an early Vendasta project called [MashedIn](https://web.archive.org/web/20110808134612/http://www.mashedin.com/) that mashed together your accounts from Twitter, LinkedIn, and Facebook and surfaced common connections.
+- [Shawn Rusaw](https://www.linkedin.com/in/shawnrusaw/) introduced me to the idea of expressing workflows and logic via finite state machines (FSMs) and did deep research into whitepapers on FSM architecture that shaped how our team built systems.
-- [Jason Collins](https://www.linkedin.com/in/jasonacollins/) was the CTO who led all of our teams and made all of the crazy ideas come to life knowing exactly how to put all the pieces together.
+- [Jason Collins](https://www.linkedin.com/in/jasonacollins/) was the CTO who led all of our teams and made all of the experimental ideas come to life knowing exactly how to put all the pieces together.

-One of the highlights of working at Vendasta was the chance to get exposure to all of these great ideas and see how powerful and simple they were; a lot of Shawn's research into FSMs dug into whitepapers from the past and I recall eagerly watching demos and listening to him speak about how the team had created an async state-machine workflow engine in Python called **Fantasm** that was powering all the async workflows that made **MashedIn** click.
+One of the highlights of working at Vendasta was the chance to get exposure to a ton of ideas; state machines resonated with me in particular because of how elegantly they enabled complex workflows to be built on top of simple concepts.

+An early project the team built called [MashedIn](https://web.archive.org/web/20110808134612/http://www.mashedin.com/) — which mashed your accounts from Twitter, LinkedIn, and Facebook to surface common connections — was where I began to connect the dots on these concepts.

+MashedIn needed async workflows — fan-out across multiple social media APIs, reconciliation, deduplication — and the team built an async state-machine workflow engine in Python called **Fantasm** to power them.
+I recall eagerly watching demos and listening to Shawn speak about how it all fit together.
+It was the first thing we [open-sourced](https://code.google.com/archive/p/fantasm/) as a company, and Shawn, Kevin, and Jason were instrumental in making it happen on the beta version of AppEngine (what would eventually become GCP).

 ![MashedIn Circa 2011](/img/deterministic-core-agentic-shell/mashedin-circa-2011.png)

-It was the first thing we [open-sourced](https://code.google.com/archive/p/fantasm/) as a company and Shawn, Kevin, and Jason were instrumental in seeing it come to life and power our little experimental social network mashup app on the beta version of what would become GCP.

 <aside>I have fond memories of debugging early versions of AppEngine, trying to figure out whether it made more sense to use Google's thin <a href='https://thescoop.org/archives/2010/02/23/a-gentle-introduction-to-google-app-engine'>webapp</a> framework or fight with Django; fun times.</aside>